rahul0705/rahul0705.github.io/docs/ci.md

 package/generator/template
 compatibility checks can have distinct reasons to repeat work across supported environments.

-A useful upstream proposal is to give the website one source gate and one validated artifact, make browser and Lighthouse consumers depend on it, keep an aggregate required result, and retain a small post-deployment check.
+A useful upstream proposal is to give the website independent source checks and one validated artifact, make browser and Lighthouse consumers depend on it, keep an aggregate required result, and retain a small post-deployment check.
 Apply this selectively rather than copying this site's route list, resume policy, or performance thresholds.